ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 Becuase we're only using a million or so reads Alevin will run quickly, taking a few minutes or so to run.

-> EXERCISE: Once you've run Alevin: what's the mapping rate?
+> EXERCISE: Once you've run Alevin: 1) what's the mapping rate?
+2) how many cells are present in the output.

 ### 4. Basic QC with barcode rank plots